rgroli/other.nvim/README.md

 Open alternative files for the current buffer.

 ![screen-gif](./other-nvim.gif)
+The plugin in action in an angular project.

 ![screen-gif](./other-nvim2.gif)
+The plugin opens a file picker, when there is no perfect match.
+By default the plugin memorizes the selection.

 ## tldr; ##
 With this plugin you can open other/related files for the currently active buffer.